AnthonyLadon/casino_roulette/README.md

 - Correctness: Does the solution perform in sensible, thought-out ways?
 - Maintainability: is the code written in a clean, maintainable way?
 - Testing: was the system adequately tested?

-### CodeSubmit

-Please organize, design, test, and document your code as if it were going into production - then push your changes to the main branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

-The Airplan Team